fathonix/MikrotikCaptiveAutologin/README.md

 ## Configuration

+Install this package with NPM:

+    npm install -g mikrotik-captive-autologin

-Create `config.json` inside the script folder, like this:
+Create `$HOME/.config/mikrotik-captive-autologin` directory and create `config.json` file inside it, and fill it like this:

 ```json
 [